Last Updated on by Michael Brockbank

 3. Seventh Sanctum

 Seventh Sanctum is another platform with a quick and easy basic short story ideas generator.
-Although it doesn’t go into some of the detail as the other plot generators on this list, it does a decent job of putting together a few ideas.
+Although it doesn’t go into some of the details as the other plot generators on this list, it does a decent job of putting together a few ideas.

 While some of the ideas generated by Seventh Sanctum have a bit of merit, there are plenty that leave you scratching your head.
 However, you can still make any of these into a decent story if you have a great deal of imagination.